Inter-Institutional Funding Programs

 - This is a matching program; all projects require 1:1 cost matches.
 PIs should seek matching funds from their colleges, department, or center/institute.

-The Game-Changing Research Incentive Program (GRIP), allocates more than $1,500,000 over three years to fund exceptional research teams and projects that span NC State colleges.
-GRIP is intended to incentivize and support visionary research ideas that will result in large-scale extramural funding, award-winning research impacts, and first-class interdisciplinary graduate education and training.
-You can watch this video and hear Dr. Rebar tell you a little bit more about the program.
+The Game-Changing Research Incentive Program (GRIP) allocated more than $1.5 million over three years to fund exceptional research teams and projects that spanned several NC State colleges.
+GRIP was intended to incentivize and support visionary research ideas that would result in large-scale extramural funding, award-winning research impacts, and first-class interdisciplinary graduate education and training.